ger-hernandez/first-project/README.md

-This is gerhernandez's first git project!
+This is my first test on Github,